College of Education

-A distinguishing hallmark of the College of Education is the commitment to diversity.
-Faculty members engage in research, teaching, and service activities developed to ensure that all children, including those who are racially, ethnically, linguistically, and economically different as well as people with different abilities and disabilities, are provided with educational opportunities.
+A distinguishing hallmark of the College of Education is its commitment to diversity.
+Faculty members engage in research, teaching, and service activities developed to ensure that all children, including those who are racially, ethnically, linguistically, and economically different, as well as people with different abilities and disabilities, are provided with educational opportunities.

 Undergraduate students in the College of Education must meet the University requirements for graduation.
 For those in a major leading to licensure, the requirements of the Council on Teacher Education for licensure must also be met.
 Students in all curricula must meet the course and academic credit requirements of their curricula with satisfactory scholastic averages.
 Student teaching is required of all undergraduates in a licensure major and must be completed through the University of Illinois at Urbana-Champaign.

 Students in need of additional information concerning regulations and degree requirements of the College of Education should consult their academic advisers or the Assistant Dean for Academic Affairs in the College of Education, University of Illinois at Urbana-Champaign, 110 Education Building, 1310 South Sixth Street, Champaign, IL 61820.

 Eligibility for graduation with honors is established after all grades are recorded following a student's final semester.
 A student who achieves the required scholastic average in all work presented for graduation (excluding credit for courses not included in the computation of the grade point average) may be recommended for honors as follows: honors, minimum cumulative grade point average of 3.75; high honors, minimum cumulative grade point average of 3.85; highest honors, minimum cumulative grade point average of 3.90.

 Edmund J. James Scholars